Causes And Treatments For Depression During Pregnancy

 Psychotherapy

-Different kinds of talk therapy can be successful in treating and preventing antepartum depression.
-This is supported by organizations like the United States Preventive Services Task Force (USPSTF), which found evidence that counseling interventions are effective in preventing various forms of pregnancy-related depression.
+Different modalities of talk therapy can be successful in treating and preventing antepartum depression.
+This statement is supported by organizations like the United States Preventive Services Task Force (USPSTF), which found evidence that counseling interventions are effective in preventing various forms of pregnancy-related depression.
 If you already have a therapist, you can tell them if you are experiencing symptoms of depression.
 If you don’t have a therapist, consider finding one to help you manage depressive symptoms.
-Even if you are not feeling depressed but are simply experiencing stress and anxiety, talking to a professional may be helpful.
+Even if you are not feeling depressed but are experiencing stress and anxiety, talking to a professional may be helpful.
 They can guide you through different strategies for stress management and provide you with resources that aim to build resilience.

 If you are experiencing added stress due to relationship problems, you can try relationship or couples therapy.
 Several non-pharmacological therapeutic interventions can provide strategies to cope with what you’re experiencing at this time.